-- 5. Under section 76AA of the Local Government Act 2002, councils are required to develop a Significance and Engagement Policy to consider and plan for how they will engage with their communities on significant matters. - 6.
-A Significance and Engagement Policy is the tool that Council uses to let its communities know: - what decisions or matters the Council and the community consider particularly important, - how the Council will go about assessing the significance of matters, and - how and when the community can expect to be consulted on both significant and other matters.
+5. A Significance and Engagement Policy is a device for letting the public know what decisions or matters the Council and the community consider particularly important, how the Council will go about assessing the importance of matters, and how and when the community can expect to be consulted on both.